David R. Cheriton School of Computer Science: Reputation

+QS World University Rankings ranked the David R. Cheriton School of Computer Science 21st in the world, 10th in North America and 2nd in Canada in Computer Science in 2024.
+U.S. News & World Report ranked the David R. Cheriton School of Computer Science 42nd in world and second in Canada.

 The university is well-regarded in the field of Computer Science, where it ranks 41st in the world and fourth in Canada according to the Times Higher Education World University Rankings, and 22nd in the world and second in Canada in the QS World University Rankings in 2019.